Contents

 Design Accent.

-Skylights can affect a house’s interior decoration like no other component, adding an unexpected punch in stairs or home offices or by supplying a centerpiece in living rooms and cooking areas.
+Skylights can impact a house’s interior decoration like no other aspect, including an unforeseen punch in stairways or home offices or by providing a focal point in living rooms and cooking areas.

 Consistent Light vs. Windows’ Light.